KaiNet-X/Network/Docs/Client.md

 - `List<IChannel> Channels` - List of channels
 - `IPEndPoint LocalEndpoint` - Local endpoint
 - `IPEndPoint RemoteEndpoint`- Remote endpoint
-- `ConnectState ConnectionState { get; protected set; }` - State of the connection
+- `ConnectionState ConnectionState { get; protected set; }` - State of the connection
-- `ushort LoopDelay` - Delay between client updates; highly reduces CPU usage
+- `Exception ControlLoopException { get; }` - If the control loop throws an exception, expose it to users

 #### Events/Delegates